ArielLomoctos/Free-And-Easy-PowerBI-Dashboards/README.md

-This repository contains all Free PowerBI Dashboards created by Ariel Lomoctos.
+This repository contains all Free PowerBI Dashboards created by Ariel Lomoctos. <br>
 Don't Forget to Like, Share, and Subscribe to all videos.

 ## PowerBI Design #001: Executive Summary